aws/aws-cdk/packages/@aws-cdk/assertions/README.md

 *Note:* The list of items in the array should be in order as they appear in the target array.
 Out of order will be recorded as a match failure.

+Alternatively, the `Match.arrayEquals()` API can be used to assert that the target is exactly equal to the target array.

 ## Strongly typed languages